 Students with an academic decision of academic warning, debarment warning, probation, or withdrawal are strongly encouraged to make an advising appointment.
 Email the Student Success Coordinator at email@example.com to book an advising appointment or drop in to 134 Health, Nursing and Environmental Studies (HNES) Building.

 Associated Course Fees

 Some Environmental Studies course have associated course materials fees in addition to tuition.
 These fees will appear on your invoice.

 Some courses have off-campus field trips.
-The Faculty of Environmental Studies will collect fees for scheduled off-campus field trips prior to the scheduled departure.
+The Faculty of Environmental and Urban Change will collect fees for scheduled off-campus field trips prior to the scheduled departure.
 Please ask the course director if you have any questions about these fees.

 Fall/winter session: You are advised to take no more than 30 credits.
 A maximum of 36 credits (18 credits per term) can be taken upon approval of your Program Checklist and review by your adviser.
 If you wish to enrol in more than the above maximum, please contact the Student Success Coordinator at 416-736-2100, ext.
 33510 or by e-mail at firstname.lastname@example.org.

 Summer session: A maximum of 15 credits can be taken.
 You are responsible for ensuring that courses taken during the summer session fulfill your program and degree requirements.